All Episodes

 So even if you're going after the president for collusion, there is no crime of collusion.

-And that's why you hear the Democrats drop that narrative, and now we're hearing about obstruction of justice.
+And that's why you hear the Democrats drop that narrative.

-But you know, I'm not attacking you.
+But, you know, I'm not attacking you.

-That so many of these Democrats are grasping at anything to take down the duly elected president of the United States.
+I just think it's so disingenuous that so many of these Democrats are grasping at anything to take down the duly elected president of the United States.

 They're going after people.